LightningArtist/latkProcessing/README.md

 #Latk for Processing
-Read and write Lightning Artist Toolkit files in Processing, by @n1ckfg
+Read Latk, Tilt Brush, and Quill files in Processing, by @n1ckfg

 Last tested in Processing 3.5.